craigm-c/tomoplot/README.md

 # Tomoplot

-Tomoplot is an application for use in conjunction with emClarity [found here](https://github.com/StochasticAnalytics/emClarity) to remove bad picks of proteins which form a regular lattice (see below).
-[Try it out here](https://live-tomoplot.onrender.com/), you need to download the repo to upload or save your own data but you can use the test data, the data cleaning runs a bit slowly on this online deployment so be patient or download repo and run locally for best performance.
+Tomoplot is an application for use in conjunction with emClarity [found here](https://github.com/StochasticAnalytics/emClarity) to remove bad picks of proteins which form a regular lattice (see below), [Try it out here](https://live-tomoplot.onrender.com/).
+It takes a minute to spin up so just be patient and you need to download the repo to upload or save your own data but you can use the test data online.
+The data cleaning runs a bit slowly on this online deployment so be again patient or download repo and run locally for best performance.

 ![Dashboard](images/dashboard.png)